-A pair of dragons has supported the City of London's crest in its coat of arms since the early 17th century, and ornamental boundary markers were erected at points of entry into the City in the late nineteenth century, each surmounted by a dragon clutching the heraldic shield.
+A pair of dragons has supported the City of London's crest in its coat of arms since the early 17th century, and ornamental boundary markers were erected at points of entry into the City in the late twentieth century, each surmounted by a dragon clutching the heraldic shield.

 The introduction of the dragons appears to have been inspired by the legend of St George, whose cross has been a City emblem since at least the early 14th century, and may have been specifically linked to a popular misconception that an earlier crest's fan-like object bearing the cross was a dragon's wing.

 We have added more dragon's to our family.
 They have been modernised to welcome you to the Family Information Service.